campus-experts/.github/profile/README.md

 - Be a GitHub user for at least six months.
 - Not be enrolled in the GitHub Campus Advisors Program.

-Applications to the program open every August and February and they remain open for a month.
-If selected to become a Campus Expert, you'll start the [Campus Expert training](https://education.github.com/experts) ✨.
+Applications to the program open every July for a month.
+If selected to become a CampusExpert, you'll start the Campus Expert training.
+Upon completiong of training, you're officially in. ✨.

-## Other Programs
-- We **support students to become content creators** on [📺 GitHub Campus TV](https://www.twitch.tv/githubeducation/).
-- Field Experts organize [☂️ GitHub Field Days](https://githubfieldday.com/), **regional community events for leaders to share best practices** and collaborate in future events.
-- Learn about future events, find content from other students and reach your local expert on [🌎 GitHub Global Campus](https://education.github.com/globalcampus/student).

 ### Find more about the program on the [GitHub Education website](https://education.github.com/experts)!